Kumbhalgarh: History

-Kumbhalgarh, as the fort we see it was built by Rana Kumbha who was the Rana of Mewar from the Sisodia rajput clan.
-Rana Kumbha took the aid of the famous architect of the era, "Mandan".
+Kumbhalgarh fort was built by Mandan who was the chief architect of the Kingdom of Mewar.
+Rana Kumbha ordered for the construction of the fort in 1448 AD according to the Kumbhalgarh inscription.
+The fort served as Rana Kumbha's second most favoured capital.
 Rana Kumbha's kingdom of Mewar stretched from Ranthambore to Gwalior and included large tracts of what is now Madhya Pradesh and Rajasthan.
 Out of the 84 forts in his dominion, Rana Kumbha is said to have built 32 of them, of which Kumbhalgarh is the largest and most elaborate.

-Kumbhalgarh also separated Mewar and Marwar from each other and was used as a place of refuge for the rulers of Mewar at times of danger.
-A notable instance was in the case of Prince Udai, the infant king of Mewar who was smuggled here in 1535, when Chittor was under siege.
-Prince Udai later succeeded to the throne.
-The fort remained impregnable to direct assault.

-Ahmed Shah I of Gujarat attacked the fort in 1457, but found the effort futile.
+Ahmad Shah II of Gujarat attacked the fort in 1457, but found the effort futile.
 There was a local belief then that the Banmata deity in the fort protected it and hence he destroyed the temple.
 There were further attempts in 1458–59 and 1467 by Mahmud Khalji, but it also proved futile.
-Akbar's general, Shahbaz Khan, attacked this fort in October 1577 and after the siege of 6 months, he was able to capture the fort in April 1577.
-But it was recaptured by Pratap in 1578.
+Akbar's general, Shahbaz Khan, attacked this fort in October 1577 and after the siege of 6 months, he was able to capture the fort in April 1578.
+But it was recaptured by Maharana Pratap in 1583.
 In 1818, an armed band of sanyasis formed a garrison to protect the fort, but was convinced by James Tod and the fort was taken over by the British and later returned to Udaipur State.
 There were additions made by Maharanas of Mewar, but the original structure built by Maharana Kumbha remains.
 The residential buildings and temples are well-preserved.
 The fort is also known to be the birthplace of Maharana Pratap.